 Diagnosis of disk derangement with reduction requires observation of the jaw when the mouth is opened.
 When the jaw is opened > 10 mm (measured between the incisal edges of the upper and lower incisors), a click or pop is heard, or a catch is felt, as the disk pops backward over the head of the condyle.
 The condyle remains on the disk during further opening.
 Usually, another, more subtle (reciprocal) click is heard during closing when the condyle slips over the posterior rim of the disk and the disk slips forward.

 Diagnosis of disk derangement without reduction requires that the patient open as wide as possible.
 The opening is measured, and gentle pressure is then exerted to open the mouth a little wider.
-Normally, the jaw opens about 45 to 50 mm; if the disk is deranged, it will open about ≤ 30 mm.
+Normally, the jaw opens about 45 to 50 mm; if the disk is deranged, it will open about ≤ 30 mm and the jaw will deflect to the affected side.
 Closing or protruding the jaw against resistance worsens the pain.

-MRI is sometimes done to confirm presence of a disk derangement or to determine why a patient is not responding to treatment.
+MRI is sometimes done to confirm presence of a disk derangement (by observing the position of the disk relative to the condyle during opening and closing) or to determine why a patient is not responding to treatment.

 Disk derangement with reduction does not require treatment if the patient can open reasonably wide (about 40 mm or the width of the index, middle, and ring fingers) without discomfort.
 If pain occurs, mild analgesics, such as nonsteroidal anti-inflammatory drugs (NSAIDs; ibuprofen 400 mg orally every 6 hours), can be used.
 Some patients benefit from doing passive jaw-motion exercises using commercially available mechanical devices.

 Disk derangement without reduction may not require treatment other than analgesics.
-Oral appliances may help if the articular disk has not been significantly deformed and may reduce forces on the retrodiskal tissues, thereby encouraging adaptation of these tissues.
+Oral appliances may help if the disk has not been significantly deformed and may reduce forces on the retrodiskal tissues, thereby encouraging adaptation of these tissues to form a pseudodisk.
 However, long-term use may result in irreversible changes in oral architecture.
 In some cases, the patient is instructed to slowly stretch the disk out of position, which allows the jaw to open normally.
 Various arthroscopic and open surgical procedures are available when conservative treatment fails.

 Capsulitis is initially treated with NSAIDs or oral corticosteroids, jaw rest, and muscle relaxation.
 Sometimes an oral appliance worn during sleep or while awake may be used briefly until the inflammation decreases.
 If these treatments are unsuccessful, corticosteroids may be injected into the joint, or arthroscopic joint lavage and debridement are used.